UE4-OceanProject/Environment-Project/INSTALL.md

 r.CustomDepthTemporalAAJitter=True
 r.DefaultFeature.AntiAliasing=2
 r.TemporalAA.Upsampling=True
+r.SupportSkyAtmosphereAffectsHeightFog=True
+r.SupportAtmosphericFog=True
+r.SupportSkyAtmosphere=True

 [/Script/Engine.Engine]
 NearClipPlane=10.000000

 #### How to package (and include OceanPlugin in the build)

-* Close your project and UE4
+* Close your project and UE5

 * Edit your `.uproject` and add this: